Sleep Apnea and Weight Management

-Losing weight can help with sleep apnea because excess fat tissue is one of the health issues that causes the breathing tubes to close and obstruct the airways.
+Losing weight can help with sleep apnea because excess fat tissue is one of the health issues that cause the breathing tubes to close and obstruct the airways.
 When you don’t breathe when you are asleep, your brain will wake you up to take a breath before sending you back to sleep.
 Sometimes the sleeper wakes up as often as 20 or 30 times an hour and this results in excessive tiredness.
-Waking this many times in the night leads to headaches, high blood pressure, lowered oxygen levels, depression and loss of energy.
+Waking this many times in the night leads to headaches, high blood pressure, lowered oxygen levels, depression n and loss of energy.
 With these problems already occurring, it is difficult to find the motivation to manage a weight loss regime.

 Surprisingly, many people don’t even know they have sleep apnea.
 Those small wakes in the middle of the night disrupt sleep but the sleeper often doesn’t realize it, so they may not connect it with the problems making weight loss harder than it needs to be.
-In fact, lack of sleep makes people gain weight because of hormonal imbalances and without sleep, our bodies do not operate at peak efficiency in order to burn fat.
+In fact, lack of sleep makes people gain weight because of hormonal imbalances, and without sleep, our bodies do not operate at peak efficiency in order to burn fat.
 Specific hormones manage hunger and appetite.
 When these hormones, leptin and ghrelin, are out of balance, insulin levels become affected.
-You feel more hungry and crave sugars and carbohydrates, which the body can’t manage due to lack of sleep.
+You feel hungrier and crave sugars and carbohydrates, which the body can’t manage due to lack of sleep.